arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters

-    value: the column whose sum is to be calculated.
+    value: the column whose sum you want to calculate.
 The column must be of the DOUBLE, DECIMAL, or BIGINT type.
 If the specified column is of the STRING type, the values in the column are implicitly converted to those of the DOUBLE type before calculation.
-If a value in the specified column is NULL, the value is not included in the calculation.
-Values of the BOOLEAN type are not included in the calculation.
+If a value in the specified column is NULL, the row that contains this value is not included in the calculation.
+The values of the BOOLEAN type are not included in the calculation.

 -   Return value

     If the specified column is of the BIGINT type, this function returns a value of the BIGINT type.
 If the specified column is of the DOUBLE or STRING type, this function returns a value of the DOUBLE type.
-If the specified column is of the DECIMAL type, the function returns a value of the DECIMAL type.

 -   Examples